zburklund/theDailyBackup/README.md

 ## Additional Documentation

-The documentation for the 15Zine Theme can be found here - [15Zine Theme Docs](http://docs.cubellthemes.com/15zine/).
+The documentation for the 15Zine Theme - [15Zine Theme Docs](http://docs.cubellthemes.com/15zine/).

 Additional resources can be found here: